 This enthusiasm for supplements is justified by several factors:

-– The aging of the population plays a fundamental role since this category of individual represents more than 16% of the population, ie more than 220 million people.
+- The aging of the population plays a fundamental role since this category of individuals represents more than 16% of the population, ie more than 220 million people.

 - Environmental pollution: the Chinese how to become aware of the harmfulness of the air that surrounds them and tend to want to improve their immune system and their health in general